IllyaSubotin/Quiz_flutter/README.md

 # Quiz_flutter

-small quiz is implemented using flutter.
+This is a small quiz on flutter.